bitfinity-network/bitfinity-evm-sdk/src/register-evm-agent/src/register_evm_agent/README.md

 - `network` is the network to run against: default is `local`, the value can be both `ic` or a custom URL.
 - `identity path` is the path to the identity you're going to use to reserve your canister
 - `evmc principal` is the principal for the EVMC canister
-- `reserve canister principal` is the principal of the canister you're going to reserve
+- `reserve canister principal` is the principal of the canister you're going to associate to the reserved address

 All the supported options can be seen with